 “Teaching East Asia in Middle and High Schools”

-To apply for the program, visit here.
+To apply for the program, visit here

 The National Consortium for Teaching about Asia (NCTA), funded by the Freeman Foundation, is a multi-year initiative to encourage and facilitate teaching and learning about East Asia in elementary and secondary schools nationwide.
 NCTA is a premier provider of professional development on East Asia.
 NCTA alumni frequently have subsequent Asia institute and travel opportunities.
 The University of Tennessee at Chattanooga is a partner site of NCTA and conducts teacher professional development programs in both Tennessee and Mississippi.

 To apply for the program, please fill out an application at on or before Wednesday, Junne 1st, 2022 at https://forms.gle/fVxxTkhRcLZF1V3t8.
 Spaces are limited for the institute so early applications are encouraged.

-If you have any questions about this program or application form, please contact Jeffrey Melnik at [email protected] or 423-425-2118.
+For more information about the program, contact Jeffrey Melnik at [email protected] or 423-425-2118.